 *Note that housing fund, pension insurance, and medical insurance contributions are not required for foreign employees.
 As for employers, contribution exemptions is only applied for the housing fund insurance.

 Latest amendment in China’s labor laws:

-The latest amendment in the China’s work visa policy for foreign workers has came into effect on 1st April, 2017.
-This latest regulation focuses on simplifying the process and paperwork, and is applicable to all the foreigners employed in the Mainland, China.
+The latest amendment in China’s work visa policy for foreign workers has come into effect on 1st April 2017.
+This latest regulation focuses on simplifying the process and paperwork and is applicable to all the foreigners employed in Mainland, China.
 Furthermore, this regulation aims to increase the quality control imposed on foreigners already working or planning to work in China by changing the nature of work permits and application procedures.

 In lieu of the new regulations, the work permit will include a foreigner ID in replacement of the former Chinese ID card.
-This Foreigner ID will be usable for purchasing and signing up for the things that were once allowed only to the Chinese ID card.
+This Foreigner ID will be used for purchasing and signing up for the things that were once allowed only to the Chinese ID card.
 In addition, the annual renewal requirement work visa has also changed.
-Once you have applied for the annual permit two times, you are entitled to request a five year permit on your next application.
-The need for the re-issuance of Expat ID card with the work visa has also came to an end.
+Once you have applied for the annual permit two times, you are entitled to request a five-year permit on your next application.
+The need for the re-issuance of the Expat ID card with the work visa has also come to an end.

 How FDI China can assist in hiring a foreign employee in China?